Gummigrodan/Bomb-Prank/README.md

 I stumbelled on to the display while i was looking trough my electronic box.
 I thought it would be a fun ide to control with the help of my computer.
 Im also a big fan of piezo buzzer so i implemented it into the project as well.

+# In the future

+In the future im planning to put a chassi around the circuit so it looks more minimalistic.
+Im also planning to make the tiemr customizable with the help of buttons instead of using my computer.